-Transport Layer Security (TLS) is a security protocol that encrypts email to protect its privacy.
-TLS is the successor to Secure Sockets Layer (SSL).
+Transport Layer Security (TLS) is a security protocol that encrypts email for privacy.
+TLS prevents unauthorized access of your email when it's in transit over internet connections.

 Set up TLS compliance

 Set up TLS in your Google admin console:

 In the Admin console, go to Menu AppsGoogle WorkspaceGmailCompliance.

 - On the left, select an organizational unit.